wasimAkram8529/Airtable-Form-Frontend/README.md

 - Live preview & form rendering
 - Save responses to Airtable + MongoDB
 - Export responses as CSV and JSON
-- Airtable -> App sync using Webhooks
+- Airtable sync with DB
 - Logout and session handling

 ## Tech Stack